Areas of supervision

 - Human Geography: Political geographies of globalization, subaltern political ecologies and the formation of transnational solidarity networks (Dave Featherstone); urban environments, radical politics and public spaces (Lazaros Karaliotas)

-- Sociology: Robert Gibb supervises Ph.D students on contemporary French social theory, collective action and social movements.
+- Sociology: Racism and ethnicity, class and stratification, collective action (Satnam Virdee).
+Robert Gibb supervises Ph.D students on contemporary French social theory, collective action and social movements.
 Andy Smith offers supervision of students interested in working on critical examinations of the politics of culture – film, literature, sport – from a materialist perspective; issues around racism and anti-racism; imperialism, especially the British empire and its aftermath.

-- English Literature: Writing of/on the Spanish Civil War; colonialism; culture and identity; Renaissance literature (Willy Maley); Fantasy; science fiction; utopia (Rob Maslen); feminism and socialism; aesthetics and politics; modernism and the avant-garde (Jane Goldman; Vassiliki Kolocotroni); Romantic radicalism; Habermas and the public sphere; ecology (Alex Benchimol).
+- Literature: Writing of/on the Spanish Civil War; colonialism; culture and identity; Renaissance literature (Willy Maley); feminism and socialism, poetry and the avant-garde (Jane Goldman); critical theory, countercultures, modernism and the international avant-garde, surrealism, feminism, film (Vassiliki Kolocotroni); Romantic radicalism; Habermas and the public sphere; ecology (Alex Benchimol); technology and the humanities; Scottish and Irish studies; narratives of capitalism (Maria-Daniella Dick); 19th- and 20th-century German literature and politics (Ernest Schonfield)

 - Theatre, Film and TV Studies: Simon Murray offers supervision of students in theatre, contemporary performance and Marxist aesthetics and principles.